KatsuteDev/Mal4J/migrating-to-v3.md

 ## &nbsp;

-### ❌ Removed deprecated authentication methods from `MyAnimeList`
+### ❌ Removed deprecated authentication methods

-The following authentication methods have been been deprecated since v2.7.0 in favor of clearer method names.
+The following deprecated authentication methods have been been removed:

  - `withOAuthToken` is now `withToken`.
  - `refreshOAuthToken` is now `refreshToken`.
  - `withAuthorization` is now `withOAuth2`.

-### ❌ Removed String parameters from `MyAnimeListAuthenticator`
+### ❌ Removed deprecated String parameters from `MyAnimeListAuthenticator`

-The old constructor has been marked as deprecated since v2.7.0 due to poor reusability with access tokens in favor of a new `Authorization` object as a parameter.
+The deprecated String parameter has been replaced with the `Authorization` parameter.

 Previously: